liferay/liferay-docs/userGuide/en/chapters/14-configuring-liferay-properties.markdown

 	hot.undeploy.interval=0

-Set this to true to undeploy a plugin before deploying a new version.
-This property will only be used if the property "hot.undeploy.enabled" is set to true.
+Set this to `true` to undeploy a plugin before deploying a new version.
+This property will only be used if the property `hot.undeploy.enabled` is set to `true`.

 	hot.undeploy.on.redeploy=false